rails/rails/guides/source/action_view_overview.md

 #### country_select

-Return select and option tags for the given object and method, using country_options_for_select to generate the list of option tags.
+Returns select and option tags for the given object and method, using country_options_for_select to generate the list of option tags.

 #### option_groups_from_collection_for_select